OmarRing0/WriteUps/crackme-1/README.md

 No explicit failure message appeared, but that doesn't mean there aren't success checks hidden inside.

 I started searching for the string `"good"`, which led me to the main function.
 But what if the author used `"correct"` instead of `"good"`?
-I decided to search for something guaranteed to exist in the flow: `"login"`.
+I decided to search for something guaranteed to exist in the code which we found on startup: `"login"`.

 Searching for `"login"` gave 4 results.
 Ignoring the global references and focusing on the actual function call, I found where the prompt happens.